 The Roanoke region is now “Virginia’s Blue Ridge” — at least for tourism purposes.
 As WFIR’s Evan Jones reports, the idea is to make people think of Roanoke when they think Blue Ridge and increase tourism as a result.

-[audio:http://wfirnews.com/wp-content/uploads/2012/04/04-19-Blue-Ridge-Wrap2-WEB.mp3|titles=04-19 Blue Ridge Wrap2-WEB]
+[audio:http://wfirnews.com/wp-content/uploads/2012/04/04-19-Blue-Ridge-Wrap2-WEB.mp3|titles=04-19 Blue Ridge Wrap2-WEB](Continue reading for the full news release.)

 The Roanoke Valley Convention & Visitors Bureau